arghhjayy/EndToEnd/README.md

 3. Activate the env: `conda activate <envname>`
 4. Install `poetry`: `python -m pip install poetry`
 5. Install all dependencies using `poetry` cli: `poetry install`
+6. Run the mlflow server: `mlflow server`, run the prefect server: `prefect server start`
-6. Run the project: `python main.py`
+7. Run the project: `python main.py`

 To make it work, we need to do a quick hack: